XiaoMi/themis/readme.md

 ## Future Works

-1. Optimize the write performance for single-row transaction.
-The persistent lock is not needed to write to HLog for single-row transaction.
-2. Optimize the memory usage of RegionServer.
+1. Optimize the memory usage of RegionServer.
 Persistent locks of committed transactions should be removed from memory so that only need to keep persistent locks of un-committed transactions in memory.
-3. Create themis-needed family and set attributes automactically when user creates a table for themis.
-4. A normal way to clear expired data for thmeis.
-5. When reading from a transaction, merge the the local mutation of the transaction with committed transactions from server-side.
+2. When reading from a transaction, merge the the local mutation of the transaction with committed transactions from server-side.
-6. Resolve lock conflict more efficiently.
+3. Resolve lock conflict more efficiently.
 Each client could register a temporary lock in Zookeeper, and the client will lose the lock after it fails.
 Then, other clients could know the failure client and clean lock more quickly.
+4. Support different ioslation levels.

 ---